Frequently Asked Questions:

 Yes.
 Curamericas Global is a 501(c)(3) organization and contributions are deductible to the full extent under IRS regulations.
 Our tax ID number is 56-1400098.
 Please contact your tax advisor with any questions.

-Past projects that have moved on the sustainability phase in are located in: Bolivia, Haiti, and Mexico.
+Past projects that have moved on to the sustainability phase in are located in: Bolivia, Haiti, and Mexico.

 Project locations are chosen by a combination of identifying areas of greatest need, the presence of a strong in-country partner, and available funding.

 Curamericas Global receives funding from several different sources: generous individuals, foundations like Ronald McDonald House Charities, and US Government agencies such as the Agency for International Development (USAID) and Centers for Disease Control (CDC).
 We also receive contributions from other private donors like churches and businesses.

 In our 2013-2014 Fiscal Year 84% of our funds went directly to support health programs for mothers and children.

 We specialize in community-based Maternal and Child Health, Family Planning, Water and Sanitation, Nutrition, Malaria Management, HIV/AIDS Prevention and Treatment, and Capacity-Building.

 Curamericas Global partners with existing healthcare organizations who have a strong presence in their region and who demonstrate a strong capacity to lead community-health projects.
 Curamericas Global’s current partners and supporters include: